sy77777en/video_annotation_folk/labels_markdown/cam_setup/angle/start_with/index.md

 <details>
 <summary><h4> Alternative Question</h4></summary>

-- Does the shot start with level angle?
+- Does the shot start with the camera aligned parallel to the ground?

-- Is the starting frame showing level angle?
+- Is the starting frame at a neutral level angle?

-- Does the video start using level angle?
+- Does the video begin with a shot that is neither tilted upward nor downward?

-- Is the initial shot at level angle?
+- Is the initial shot taken from a level perspective, without an angled tilt?

-- Does the sequence start with level angle?
+- Does the sequence open with a camera angle parallel to the ground?

-- Is the first shot at level angle?
+- Is the first shot framed at a natural, level viewing angle?

-- Does the video open with level angle?
+- Does the video open with a shot that has no vertical inclination?

-- Is the starting frame at level angle?
+- Is the starting frame recorded with the camera at a neutral level position?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A video that starts with level angle.
+- The video starts with the camera at a level angle, parallel to the ground regardless of Dutch angle.

 </details>

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

-- A shot starting with level angle.
+- A shot starting at a neutral level angle, parallel to the ground.

-- A video starting at level angle.
+- A video beginning with a level perspective, without tilt.

-- A sequence beginning with level angle.
+- A sequence that starts with a camera positioned at a straight-on angle.

-- A shot initially at level angle.
+- A shot showing a level camera position with no upward or downward tilt.

-- A video opening with level angle.
+- A video opening with a natural, eye-level viewpoint, parallel to the ground.

-- A shot starting at level angle.
+- A shot where the camera remains level without angling up or down.

-- A video beginning with level angle.
+- A video that starts with a neutral, parallel-to-ground perspective.

-- A sequence starting at level angle.
+- A scene that opens with the camera set at a balanced level angle.

 </details>